shlevanto/text_file_compression/docs/week3.md

 ## Progress
 Slow version of encoding and decoding done.
 BWT and RLE can also be used in combination.
 Implemented suffix array for encoding.
+Implemented optimized BWT encoding using suffix array and decoding using LF mapping.
+The decoding has problems handling spaces, because space has lower numerical ASCII value than the beginning of string character $ that I use.

 ## Lessons learned
 Having to switch between String and char[] types can get confusing.
+Characters are confusing...

 ## Issues, unclarities and questions
+How can I get rid of the characters $ and |  that I use for beginning and end of string?
+The compression doesn't work if the text contains them I think.

 ## Plan for next steps
 Optimize BWT, implement LZSS.